 Brands such as Froot Loops and Sugar Crisps, Cap’n Crunch, and Fruity Pebbles emerged.
 The sugar cereal was born.

 Force Wheat Flakes became the first ready-to-eat breakfast cereal in the UK at the turn of the last century.
 The cereal peaked in 1930, selling 12.5 million packages in just one year.

 As a result, General Mills entered the market in 1924 with Wheaties.
-Almost immediately, General Mills marketed to children with a variety of cereals.
-To better attract children, sugar was added.
+Almost immediately, General Mills marketed to children a variety of cereals.
+They added sugar To attract children better.
 Over time, sugar became the main ingredient.